 Helen Fairley, Social Scientist, U.S. Geological Survey, Grand Canyon Monitoring and Research Center

-This project element will determine recent erosion rates of terraces and other pre-dam river sediment deposits from dam operations (e.g., discharge) in Glen, Marble, and Grand Canyons.
-In Glen Canyon National Recreation Area this will involve collaboration with GLCA archaeology staff who have asked GCMRC to assist with:
+This project element will determine recent erosion rates of terraces and other pre-dam river sediment deposits in Glen, Marble, and Grand Canyons and evaluate their relationships to dam operations (e.g., HFEs).
+In Glen Canyon National Recreation Area (GLCA) this will involve collaboration with GLCA archaeology staff who have asked GCMRC to assist with:

 identifying terrace deposits most likely to contain buried cultural materials that are at risk from flow-related erosion and